mpmckenna8/ccsfmapapp/readme.md

 - Other stuff depending on what is wanted
   Most of the data is based off of data in OpenStreetMap with some supplemental files in the shapes folder.

-  San Francisco urban extract from mapzen of OSM data from https://mapzen.com/data/metro-extracts/

 To Do's,
 - Document workflow, how to requisite data out of OSM and into project or create supplemental datasets for which the data doesn't really make sense to add to OSM.
-- Create a initial launch page similar to bootleaf but built from scratch
+- Create a initial launch page similar to bootmap but built from scratch
 - Fill in each campus dropdown with relevant info, such as buildings for each campus
-- Create a data set of offices or other important campus features Figure out what attributes I want and if I want to use geojsonpairdown for a buildings datasets
+- Create a data set of offices or other important campus features